matthewcook333/AnimatedArt-notebook/November 16.md

 One of the first things I realized I needed to do was give specifics as to how the user will interact with the language, so I made my design idea more concrete on a blackboard, then in the design and implementation document.

+Worked more on project, added some of the classes for the data structures.
+Doing so I realized I need to understand SpriteKit a bit more as I don't fully understand how I will be implementing this.
+I looked at the Pigs SpriteKit tutorial, which gave me a better understanding.
+I then wanted to make it to the user can make the images as I figured that would be a good start (be able to define images with some simple animations and say "Done!").
+I watched the "Drawing with Swift in Playgrounds" tutorial, which while somewhat helpful, was also for OSX so it doesn't directly translate.
+Even so, most of the objects are pretty similar.
+It wasn't directly applicable to what I currently need, and watching it made me realize again (which I had thought earlier) that I should not focus on the drawing portion yet, and just assumed a define image to animate and do the drawing part secondary.

 ## Questions